English Pea Salad

 *If using frozen peas that have already been defrosted, you can skip this step.

-Once that’s pulled together, pour it over your ingredients.
-Give it a good stir and that’s it!
-Your pea salad is finito.
+Stir mayonnaise and sour cream together with a little salt, pepper and dill.
+Once combined together, pour the creamy dressing over your ingredients.
+Give it a good stir and that’s it, your pea salad is finito!

 More Salad Recipes to Try!